makseq/msi-creator-pro-16--A1VKG-218PT/README.md

 ## Pros
 - Very powerful machine
 - Good battery (about 5 hours of life with 20W per hour consumption and 100W battery)
+- Mostly silient (if you don't load it)

 ## Cons